Home > Facade > Facade Designs & Materials are Constantly Changing & Evolving

 For the high-end market, prestigious projects look to their competitors in key cities that have established epochal buildings and seek to borrow from their opulence and material palette.
 As such many new high-rise buildings are stretching the sizes and process limits of the materials available to provide a grander aesthetic.

 Jonas Upton-Hansen: There are a large number of new products coming onto the market, some of which are very exciting.
-Progress in concrete with products such as Ultra-High Performance Concrete – which is a very high strength concrete that can be used in a variety of ways particularly for prefabricated panels – and light transmitting concrete offer exciting opportunities.
+Progress in concrete with products such as Ultra-High Performance Concrete – which is a very high strength concrete that can be used in a variety of ways, particularly for prefabricated panels – and light-transmitting concrete offer exciting opportunities.

-There are also amazing glass products available including photovoltaic glazing panels, intumescent glazing systems, dichroic glazing, glazing with integrated sun control louvers, electrochromic glass that changes from clear to opaque in a second and future glass materials such as ‘Kinetic’ glass which can curl or open in response to changing environmental conditions to name few.
+There are also amazing glass products available including photovoltaic glazing panels, intumescent glazing systems, dichroic glazing, glazing with integrated sun control louvers, an electrochromic glass that changes from clear to opaque in second and future glass materials such as ‘Kinetic’ glass which can curl or open in response to changing environmental conditions to name few.

 Other materials to note are compound curved ceramic tiles, Corian façade panels, and ‘sci-fi’ materials such as thermo-formed plastic tiles coated in powdered photocatalytic titanium dioxide which scrub pollution from the air.

 WFM: Is there a distinct preference in design and materials for façades of residential, commercial, public and institutional buildings?